BAA Comet Section : Comets discovered in 2013

 A/2013 BN27 [Catalina]

 This unusual asteroid was discovered by the Catalina Sky Survey with the 0.68m Schmidt on January 17.33.
-The initial retrograde orbit gave a period of around 20 years with perihelion at 1.4 au in 2012 October.
 [MPEC 2013-B64, 2013 January 21, 4-day orbit].
-Aphelion was at around 13 au.
-The Tisserand parameter of the orbit with respect to Jupiter was 0.52.
+The retrograde orbit has a period of around 500 years with perihelion at 1.6 au in 2012 October.
+Aphelion is at around 125 au.
+The Tisserand parameter of the orbit with respect to Jupiter is -0.23.

 2013 C2 (Tenagra)

 Michael Schwartz and Paulo Holvorcem discovered a very distant comet on 2013 February 14.24 at the Tenagra II Observatory in Arizona.
 At discovery the comet was around 19th magnitude and over 9 au from the Earth.
-[MPEC 2013-D22, 2013 February 17] Perihelion is at 9.1 au in 2015 September.
+[MPEC 2013-D22, 2013 February 17] Perihelion is at 9.1 au in 2015 August.
 It has a period of around 60 years.
+Given the distant orbit, little change in the brightness of the comet was expected, and from 2013 March to 2015 January Kevin Hills reported it at around 18th magnitude.
+It seems to have brightened significantly during 2015 February from 17th magnitude at the beginning of the month to 15th magnitude on the 23rd.
+Then on 2015 February 27 it was reported at 14th magnitude by Marco Goiato in a visual observation with his 0.22m reflector.

 2013 CE31 (281P/MOSS)